appseconnect/docs/_posts/Workflow-Management/Nodes-and-links/2018-09-24-working-with-sequencer.md

 ## Prerequisites for sequencer

 * You must choose the project in which the user will be added.
 * Install the AEC OP Agent from the portal and login with the portal credentials.
-[Click here](/deployment/Deployment-Configuration/)to know more about the agent setup and configuration.
+[Click here](/deployment/Deployment-Configuration/) to know more about the agent setup and configuration.
 * Now Choose two generic app for integration & [workflow creation](/workflow/steps-to-create-your-first-workflow/).
 * Before executing the workflow for app integration, you should have a valid data in the source application
 * The connection or the workflow design should be designed in the Cloud Portal before implementing sequencer.